Within Close Range: Florida Days – the teen years

 Ten minutes more.

-Taking the next exit, we’re no longer speeding past the inner-city scenery.
-No longer isolated from the purposeful sprawl, but entering the industrial grime of Ohio Street’s massive warehouse district, desolate and dingy; where faded ads cling to crumbling brick walls and vast stretches of soot-stained windows lay dark and broken along shadowed streets, gray, cracked and worn from the Windy City’s daily grind.
+Taking the next exit, we’re no longer speeding past the inner-city scenery, no longer isolated from the purposeful sprawl, but entering the industrial grime of Ohio Street’s massive warehouse district, desolate and dingy; where faded ads cling to crumbling brick walls and vast stretches of soot-stained windows lay dark and broken along shadowed streets, gray, cracked and worn from the Windy City’s daily grind.

 I sink in my seat and cautiously scan the familiar but frightening streets for signs of trouble.
-My uneasiness arising from the barely discernible (except for the simultaneous “click” ), but habitual practice Mom has of locking the doors before the first red light.
+My uneasiness arising from the barely discernible (except for the simultaneous “click”), but habitual practice Mom has of locking the doors before the first red light.

 Only after old brownstones and young professionals replace storehouses and seedy-looking characters, do I straighten up and welcome the city outside the window.